 Costs: what Southampton property accountant fees look like

-Compare those to tax at stake: a Section 24 review identifying a viable Form 17 declaration saves £1,500 to £4,000 a year for many higher rate couples.
-Generic high-street accountants without property specialism routinely miss this.
+Set those fees against the tax at stake.
+A Section 24 review that identifies a viable Form 17 declaration saves £1,500 to £4,000 a year for many higher rate couples, and a generic high-street accountant without property specialism routinely misses it.

 Choosing the right Southampton property accountant